timching/Sylius/UPGRADE-1.14.md

 1. The following classes have been deprecated and will be removed in Sylius 2.0:
     - **AdminBundle**
     - `Sylius\Bundle\AdminBundle\Controller\NotificationController`

-1. The following services have been deprecated and will be removed in Sylius 2.0:
-    - **AdminBundle**
     - `sylius.controller.admin.notification`
     - `Sylius\Bundle\AdminBundle\Controller\Dashboard\StatisticsController`
     - `Sylius\Bundle\AdminBundle\Form\Extension\CatalogPromotionActionTypeExtension`